Burmese Cats: Cats that Act Like Dogs

 His little experiment resulted in the Burmese breed of cat.
 All American Burmese cats descend from Wong Mau and Tai Mau.
 ALL.
 That is a little scary when you realize the breed was started with two cats and all American Burmese cats trace their ancestry back to two cats.
 But, that's another story.
 After Thompson died, the results of his experiment were published.
 Below you will find the article published about his experiment and you will see the origins of the Burmese breed.

-Any breeder interested in correcting the defects found in the Burmese breed today, should read the article below which details HOW the breed was made.
+Any breeder interested in correcting the defects found in the Burmese breed today, or any consumer interested in getting a Burmese cat, should read the article below which details HOW the breed was made.
 The formula is there.
 The original formula can be used today to fix the inbreeding problems within the Burmese today - use imported Siamese, Tonkinese, and Burmese cats from Thailand in your breeding program!

 Bruce Lee II was my primary house cat for 12 years.
 He was my last pure American Burmese cat and as can be expected from these sadly inbred creatures, he got sick when he was 9 and barely made it to 12.
 I have lived through an inbred American Burmese dying and it is the reason I created a breeding program designed to make healthy long lived Burmese.
 I have imported over 40 cats from Thailand to make healthy Burmese.
 With any luck, it has worked.
 Because living through Bruce's endless illnesses was no fun for him.